Guide To Paying for Flight School

 Typical Cost of Flight School

 If you just want to fly but don’t have your heart set on being a commercial airline pilot, you’ll pay less for training and certification.
-You can become a recreational pilot for $6,500, or a private pilot for $10,000.
+You can become a private pilot for $6,000 to $20,000 or more.

 10 Tips for Paying for Flight School

-Even if you have money set aside for flight school, financial help is always good.
+Even if you have money set aside for flight school, financial help may come in handy.
 Below are the top ways that aspiring pilots help cover their costs.

 • Federal loans and grants